-Each candidate preparing for a Professional Teaching License assembles a collection of evidence that documents the candidate's advanced knowledge' skills and competencies as designated in OAR 584-018-0102.
+(1) Each candidate preparing for a Continuing Teaching License assembles a collection of evidence that documents the candidate's advanced knowledge, skills and competencies as designated in OAR 584-018-0102.
 The collection of evidence includes:

-(1) Long term goals of study based on content goals and district standards that determine the knowledge and skills each student needs;
+(a) Long term goals of study based on content goals and district standards that determine the knowledge and skills each student needs;

-(2) Instructional plans that incorporate knowledge of subject matter, the developmental levels of the students and research-based educational practices that are sensitive to individual differences and diverse cultures;
+(b) Instructional plans that incorporate knowledge of subject matter, the developmental levels of the students and research-based educational practices that are sensitive to individual differences and diverse cultures;

-(3) Evidence of the ability to establish a classroom climate that is conducive to learning for all students;
+(c) Evidence of the ability to establish a classroom climate that is conducive to learning for all students;

-(4) Data on student progress toward attainment of long term goals, refinement of plans for instruction and establishment of alternative goals for students when necessary;
+(d) Data on student progress toward attainment of long term goals, refinement of plans for instruction and establishment of alternative goals for students when necessary;

-(5) Evidence of collaboration with parents, colleagues and community members to provide assistance to students and their families to promote learning;
+(e) Evidence of collaboration with parents, colleagues and community members to provide assistance to students and their families to promote learning;

-(6) Evidence of the use of emerging research on teaching, learning and school improvement; and
+(f) Evidence of the use of emerging research on teaching, learning and school improvement; and

-(7) Evidence of participation in designing, evaluating and improving opportunities for teaching.
+(g) Evidence of participation in designing, evaluating and improving opportunities for teaching.

 Stats.
 Implemented: ORS 342.120 - 342.430; 342.455-342.495; 342.553 Hist.: TSPC 3-2012, f. & cert. ef.
-3-9-12; TSPC 1-2015, f. & cert. ef.
-2-10-15
+3-9-12

-Verification of Program Completion for All Licensure Programs The unit assures that candidates have completed the program successfully.
+Verification of Program Completion for All Licensure Programs

+The unit assures that candidates have completed the program successfully.